-A utility company, including a retail electric provider (REP), must pay this tax if it is doing business within an incorporated city or town having a population greater than 1,000 according to the last federal census.
+A utility company, including a retail electric provider (REP), must pay this tax if it makes a sale to an ultimate consumer in an incorporated city or town having a population of more than 1,000, according to the last federal census.

 The tax rate is applied to the gross receipts from business done in incorporated cities and towns, according to population: